Floydlang/floyd/docs/README.md

 # SO EXACTLY WHAT IS FLOYD?

-Floyd is a general-purpose programming language with strong opinions on how to write complex and robust software products with minimum pain and minimum waste of time.

-Floyd replaces languages like C++, C# and Java but also scripting languages like Python and Javascript.
-You can write something like Photoshop or Grand Theft Auto V or mobile apps using Floyd.

-The end goal is *always* to ship great *products* that are a delight to develop further.

-Floyd consists of a small and elegant toolkit of features built into the language that all go together to support you in this work.
+Floyd consists of a small and elegant toolkit of features built directly into the language that all go together to support you to make great products.
 Every feature has been carefully picked, polished and adopted as a first class feature in the language.
 The goal is to have *one* simple way to do each common thing.

 **What's *not* included and what you *can't* do is one of Floyds best features**